Advertisement

 HURIWA criticizes CBN’s new withdrawal restrictions and claims the new policy won’t work

-In a statement, Emmanuel Onwubiko, the national coordinator for HURIWA, claimed that Governor Godwin Emefiele is chasing his tail after he ruined Nigeria's economy with bad fiscal policies during his roughly 10-year tenure at the top bank.
+In a statement, Emmanuel Onwubiko, the national coordinator for HURIWA, claimed that CBN Governor Godwin Emefiele is chasing his tail after he ruined Nigeria’s economy with bad fiscal policies during his roughly 10-year tenure at the top bank.

 The group recommended that the Federal Government and the apex bank reduce Nigeria’s mounting external debt, which experts have identified as the primary factor driving the depreciation of the naira against the US dollar, rather than introducing novel and pointless policies like restricting cash withdrawals or redesigning the naira.